dfinity/motoko/doc/md/writing-motoko/local-objects-classes.md

 To compensate for this necessary limitation, `actor` objects are shareable, but always execute remotely.
 They communicate with shareable Motoko data only.
 Local objects interact in less restricted ways with themselves, and can pass any Motoko data to each other’s methods, including other objects.
 In most other ways, local objects and classes are non-shareable counterparts to actor objects and classes.

-## Object and actor classes

-**Object classes** : A family of related objects to perform a task with a customizable initial state.
-Motoko provides a syntactical construct, called a `class` definition, which simplifies building objects of the same type and implementation.

-**Actor classes** : An object class that exposes a [service](async-data.md) using asynchronous behavior.
-The corresponding Motoko construct is an [actor class](actor-classes.md), which follows a similar but distinct design.

 ## Example

 The following example illustrates a general evolution path for Motoko programs.
 Each object has the potential to be refactored into a service by refactoring the local object into an actor object.